dhutapratama/docs/blade.md

 <a name="anonymous-component-paths"></a>
 ### Anonymous Component Paths

 As previously discussed, anonymous components are typically defined by placing a Blade template within your `resources/views/components` directory.
-However, you may occasionally want to register other anonymous component paths with Laravel in addition to the default path.
+However, you may occasionally want to register other anonymous component paths with Lets in addition to the default path.

 The `anonymousComponentPath` method accepts the "path" to the anonymous component location as its first argument and an optional "namespace" that components should be placed under as its second argument.
 Typically, this method should be called from the `boot` method of one of your application's [service providers](/docs/{{version}}/providers):